Lethal Weapon (TV series): International broadcast

 In the United Kingdom, ITV started airing the series on March 3, 2017.
 Its viewing figures remained consistent with around 2.5 million tuning in each week.
 Season two started on January 12, 2018.
 Season three started on July 26, 2019.
 In Australia, the Nine Network premiered the series on January 29, 2017.
 In the Philippines, it premiered on June 10, 2017 on ABS-CBN and ended on September 9.
 Only 14 episodes were aired.
 In Hong Kong, the TVB Pearl premiered the series with switchable dual-language in original English and local Cantonese version on October 11, 2017.
 In New Zealand, it premiered on TV2 on 30 January 2017.
 In India, Zee Café premiered the first season on 29 September 2016.
 In Brazil, it has appeared since September 22, 2017 on the Warner Channel Brasil and on the Free-to-air TV on Rede Globo.
 In Canada, the series is on Netflix with new seasons arriving each September.
 In Greece, Star Channel started airing the series but after the conclusion of Season 2 on February 2, 2019 plans for broadcasting the final season have yet to be announced to this day by the network.
 In Bulgaria BTV (Bulgaria) started airing the series on August 1, 2019.

 Ireland's RTE ran seasons 1 and 2 scheduled a few weeks after the US premiere of each episode.
 As of April 2021, they are still yet to first-run air any episodes in season 3.

+In Malaysia, one of the TV broadcasters, TV2, aired Lethal Weapon season two at 8:00 PM every Friday through Sunday, from 28 September 2025 to 22 November 2025, with Malay subtitles.
+After the series finished airing, TV2 re-aired the series one month later at 11:00 PM every Tuesday through Friday, from 23 December 2025 to 28 January 2026.